corrode/corrode.github.io/content/drafts/async/index.md

 That code looks almost identical to the single-threaded version!
 Notably, there are no `.await` calls.

-If `read_contents` was part of a public API, it could be used by both async and sync callers and you would not be forced to initialize a runtime to use it.
+Were `read_contents` part of a public API, it could be used by both async and sync callers, eliminating the need for an asynchronous runtime.

-Async Rust is likely more memory-efficient than threads, at the cost of complexity and worse ergonomics.
+Async Rust might be more memory-efficient than threads, at the cost of complexity and worse ergonomics.
-As an example, if the function were _async_ and you called it outside of a runtime, the code would compile, but not do anything at runtime.
-Futures are _lazy_ and only run when being polled.
+As an example, if the function were *async* and you called it *outside* of a runtime, it would compile, but not run.
+Futures do nothing unless being polled.
 This is a common footgun for newcomers.

 ```rust
 async fn read_contents<T: AsRef<Path>>(file: T) -> Result<String, Box<dyn Error>> {